String Replacer

 preg_replace() is sometimes known as ereg_replace()

-However, regular expressions can be daunting.
-A shortcut would be to use positioning and then substract those that you don't want..
+However, if you find regular expressions daunting, use positioning and then substract those that you don't want..

 Part 1